 A Visit to Walt Disney World with Your Service Animal

-This document provide an overview of our personal experiences while visiting Walt Disney World in Orlando, Florida, with our children and their Project Chance service dogs.
+This is an overview of our personal experiences while visiting Walt Disney World in Orlando, Florida, with our children and their Project Chance service dogs.

 There are three ways to reduce wait times for rides.

-We strongly recommend that you take advantage of all three options by getting fast passes for your group, and a Guest Relations Card (GAC) for your child, and using the handicap entrances when possible.
+We strongly recommend that you take advantage of all three options by getting fast passes for your group, a GAC for your child and using the handicap entrances when possible.

 My Disney Experience APP: Make sure that you get a My Disney Experience APP downloaded on your phone.
 This will show live wait times for rides and keep your itinerary all in one spot, including show times and any meal reservations you may have.
 You can also access your info and reserve stuff on your computer at www.mydisneyexperience.com.